 As could be expected, there is a wide range of FireSmart compliance on private properties in the AOI.
-There are large differences in the degree to which FireSmart best practices are visible within individual HIZs, and in neighbourhoods throughout the West Zone communities.
+There are large differences in the degree to which FireSmart best practices are visible within individual HIZs, and in neighbourhoods throughout the South Zone communities.
 Landscaping in the AOI is also in a range of FireSmart compliance.
-Generally speaking, most homes in interface areas such as the communities of Brookside Village, Woodland Shore, Sunny Beach Estates, The Slopes, Lamb's Hill and Lake Cowichan First Nation maintain 10m defensible space around structures.
-These communities have been recognized as FireSmart communities by FireSmart Canada and they have the highest rate of compliance with the FireSmart approach within the AOI.
-The main concern in areas outside of the aforementioned communities is the ubiquity of flammable landscaping options (i.e., cedar hedging) in proximity to residences, as well as the lack of defensible space between property footprints and adjacent forested areas.
-In these areas, bark mulch is commonly used as a landscaping material within the HIZ.
+Generally speaking, most homes in interface areas such as, the Village of Shawnigan Lake, Kerry Village, Fern Ridge, Arbutus Mountain Estates, Lambourn Estates, Cobble Hill, Cherry Point Neighbourhood, Cougar Ridge and Douglas Hill Neighbourhood, respectively, do not maintain 10 m defensible space.
+The main concern in the aforementioned areas is the ubiquity of flammable landscaping options (i.e., cedar hedging) in proximity to residences, as well as the lack of defensible space between property footprints and adjacent forested areas.
+Bark mulch is commonly used as a landscaping material within the HIZ.
 Accumulations of conifer foliage in roof corners and gutters was not uncommon.
 Storage of combustible items under decks, carports, and other horizontal surfaces was common.
+On the other hand, many residences are surrounded by lawn, agricultural fields, 10 m defensible space, and/or hardscaping (rocks), all of which are FireSmart compliant.
+The Village of Cowichan Bay displays the highest FireSmart compliance rate.

 Aside from differing levels of awareness, understanding and acceptance of recommended FireSmart guidelines by residential and commercial property owners, there are a number of other factors that add variability to the level of FireSmart compliance within the AOI.
 Ultimately, these also impact the vulnerability of structures and the amount of effort required to achieve a FireSmart rating for individual homes, neighbourhoods or the communities as a whole.
-These factors include but are not limited to: the age of homes or subdivisions; prevailing design features and favored building materials of the era; proximity to forested area (both on private land and adjacent Crown or CVRD-owned land); density, lot size and lay-out of the subdivision; positioning of the home or neighbourhood in relation to slope, aspect and prevailing winds; and the stage and maturity of landscaping.
+These factors include but are not limited to: the age of homes or subdivision; prevailing design features and favored building materials of the era; proximity to forested area (both on private land and adjacent Crown or CVRD-owned land); density, lot size and lay-out of the subdivision; positioning of the home or neighbourhood in relation to slope, aspect and prevailing winds; and the stage and maturity of landscaping.

-Neighbourhoods in the CVRD West Zone AOI were unofficially surveyed during field work.
+Neighbourhoods in the CVRD South Zone AOI were unofficially surveyed during field work.
 The following observations were made:

-- Wildfire hazard levels range from moderate to high across neighbourhoods within the AOI; - The bulk of hazards are associated with conditions of natural and landscaped vegetation immediately surrounding residential properties; - For new development, where landscaping is not yet completed, educational approaches may aid in promoting fire resistant landscaping options and achieving defensible space in the HIZ; and - Hazards are magnified in some neighbourhoods due to poor access (i.e., presence of private roads) and distance from nearest water supply or fire hydrant location.
+- Wildfire hazard levels range from moderate to high across neighbourhoods within the AOI; - The bulk of hazards are associated with conditions of natural and landscaped vegetation immediately surrounding residential properties; - For new development, where landscaping is not yet completed, educational approaches may aid in promoting fire resistant landscaping options and achieving defensible space in the HIZ; - Hazards are magnified in some neighbourhoods due to poor access (i.e., presence of private and gated roads) and distance from nearest water supply or fire hydrant location; and, - All neighbourhoods have good opportunities to mitigate risk through individual and collective action.

-RECOMMENDATION #21: The CVRD should hire a qualified professional (QP) or consider training local fire services staff members as Local FireSmart Representatives to conduct FireSmart home and property assessments at the neighbourhood and individual home-level, in order to determine moderate, high, or extreme risk properties.
+RECOMMENDATION #21: The CVRD should hire a qualified professional (QP) or consider training local fire services staff members as Local FireSmart Representatives to assist the various communities in complying with FireSmart principles at the neighbourhood and individual home-level.